-The corrosion resistance properties of epoxy coatings applied to St37 carbon steel were modified with polysulfide and nano cerium oxide.
-The surface chemistry of the epoxy/polysulfide coating was studied by Fourier Transform Infrared Spectroscopy (FTIR), which confirmed the presence of thiol group.
-The toughness and corrosion properties of epoxy/polysulfide composites were investigated by cupping and Electrochemical Impedance Spectroscopy (EIS) tests, respectively.
-Results showed that the addition of 10 wt. % of polysulfide to epoxy, led to a notable increase in toughness and corrosion resistance.
-Epoxy/polysulfide/CeO2 nanocomposites were prepared by incorporating 0.5, 1, 2, 4, and 6 wt. % of CeO2 nanoparticles into the epoxy coating with 10 wt. % of polysulfide.
-Field Emission Scanning Electron Microscopy (FESEM) observations indicated the uniform dispersion of 1 wt. % nano CeO2, and agglomeration of higher concentrations of particles in the composite.
-The effect of nano-CeO2 on the corrosion behavior of the coatings was investigated in a 3.5% NaCl solution using EIS, and salt spray tests.
+The corrosion resistance properties of epoxy coatings applied to St37 carbon steel were modified with polysulfide and nano cerium oxide (CeO2).
+The surface chemistry of the epoxy/polysulfide coating was studied by Fourier transform infrared spectroscopy, which confirmed the presence of the thiol group.
+The toughness and corrosion properties of epoxy/polysulfide composites were investigated by cupping and electrochemical impedance spectroscopy (EIS) tests, respectively.
+Results showed that the addition of 10 wt% of polysulfide to epoxy, led to a notable increase in toughness and corrosion resistance.
+Epoxy/polysulfide/CeO2 nanocomposites were prepared by incorporating 0.5 wt%, 1 wt%, 2 wt%, 4 wt%, and 6 wt% of CeO2 nanoparticles into the epoxy coating with 10 wt% of polysulfide.
+Field emission scanning electron microscopy observations indicated the uniform dispersion of 1 wt% nano CeO2 and agglomeration of higher concentrations of particles in the composite.
+The effect of nano CeO2 on the corrosion behavior of the coatings was investigated in a 3.5% NaCl solution using EIS and salt spray tests.
 The adhesion strength of the nanocomposites was measured by a pull-off adhesion tester.
-Results revealed that incorporation of 1 wt. % CeO2 nanoparticles significantly increased the corrosion resistance and adhesion strength of the epoxy/polysulfide coatings.
+Results revealed that the incorporation of 1 wt% CeO2 nanoparticles significantly increased the corrosion resistance and adhesion strength of the epoxy/polysulfide coatings.

 - Views Icon Views